daniel-simpson/blog/content/posts/2012-06-08---ipv6-implications.md

 tags:
 - "ipv6"
 - "internet"
 description: "Today I was tasked with answering a customer query regarding IPv6 and whether it will have any impact on their website.
-I initially wasn't sure how to address this, but did my best to respond."
+I initially wasn't sure how to address this, but did my best to respond."
 ---
 Today I was tasked with answering a customer query regarding IPv6 and whether it will have any impact on their website.
 I initially wasn't sure how to address this, but did my best to respond.